-In November of 2019, amid sanctions that resulted in extreme inflation, the three branches of Iran’s government announced a fuel subsidy cut.
+In November 2019, amid sanctions that resulted in extreme inflation, the three branches of Iran’s government announced a fuel subsidy cut.
 Officials raised the price of gasoline to 15,000 rials/liter (0.5 $/gallon) for the first 60 liters of gas purchased in a month.
 The subsidy cut was intended to generate money for about 18 million low-income families.
 This increase, however, was unwelcome and resulted in protests and a rise in oil smuggling.
 Interestingly, Iran’s poorest citizens engaged in these protests.
 Although the goal of the cuts was to raise money for Iran’s poor, the reform disproportionately hurt Iran’s poorest citizens and statistics suggest the cuts have actually increased poverty.

 Case Study: Subsidy Cuts in Tehran

 When measuring how drastically the cut affected Iranians at an individual level, it can be useful to evaluate the importance of cars to Iranians.
 For this, consider Iran’s capital city, Tehran.
 Iran’s average household had 3.5 members and Tehran’s population was about 8.7 million at the cut’s announcement, indicating there should have been ~2.5 million households in the city of Tehran.
-Yet the city deals with four million vehicles and 17.4 million trips each day.
+Yet the city deals with 4 million vehicles and 17.4 million trips each day.
 At first, these numbers may seem unusually high.
 However, Tehran has many commuters.

 Cuts Increase Poverty